The Scully-Power family – Holly, Lincoln, William, Paul, Fran, Adam, Tara, and Victoria – gathered in Mystic, Connecticut, USA.

 Each of their children reflects the strong foundation laid by Paul and Frances, upholding the values and traditions passed down through the Scully-Power lineage.

 Astronautics Capital, the Scully-Power family’s private investment company, is committed to long-term investing across a broad range of asset classes, including public equities, private equity, venture capital, and digital assets.
 The family's investment focus spans established, profitable small businesses and critical technologies in intelligence and national security across Australia, the UK, and the United States.
-Guided by the core values of integrity, innovation, and stewardship, Astronautics Capital is dedicated to preserving and growing capital, ensuring the Scully-Power legacy for generations to come.
+Guided by the family values, Astronautics Capital is dedicated to preserving and growing capital, ensuring the Scully-Power legacy for generations to come.

 Copyright © - Scully-Power Family Pty Ltd